GhalaAlshahwan/capstone/README.md

    Installed in project folder.

-   Data handling flow: Python script -> Node.js (reads/writes into the db) -> Sqlite (detection_log.db on Pi) -> React fetches from Node.js via API call NOT the db itself.
+   Data handling flow: Python script -> Node.js (reads/writes into the db) -> Sqlite (detection_log.db on Pi) -> React fetches from Node.js via an API call NOT the db itself.

    # Frontend: